BitBagCommerce/ShopwarePocztaPolskaApp/README.md

 This application allows customers to choose Poczta Polska during the checkout process and create Poczta Polska packages in the back office.

 ## We are here to help
-This **open-source plugin was developed to help the Shopware community** and make Poczta Polska shipments method available to any Shopware store.
+This **open-source app was developed to help the Shopware community** and make the Poczta Polska shipping method available to any Shopware store.
 If you have any additional questions, would like help with installing or configuring the app, or need any assistance with your Shopware project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=poczta_polska_app_shopware)